Read SRI International's new report, Taking Stock of the California Linked Learning District Initiative

 There is growing evidence that a Linked Learning approach will improve student outcomes.

-Released in December 2014, SRI International’s fifth year evaluation of the Linked Learning District Initiative shows that, compared with their peers, students in certified pathways
+Released in December 2015, SRI International’s sixth year evaluation of the Linked Learning District Initiative shows that, compared with their peers, students in certified pathways

 (CAHSEE stands for the Clifornia High School Exit Exams)